 Your backwater valve should last many years with the proper maintenance.
 Follow the manufacturer’s recommendations, and at a minimum, have the valve checked and cleaned once a year.
 And as mentioned above, keeping your system free of unnecessary materials, will also help to extend the life expectancy.

 What will your home insurance provider want to know?

-Your home insurance provider may want to know if there is a backwater valve installed in your home, especially if your home is located in an area with a high risk of sewer backup.
+Your home insurance provider may want to know if there is a backwater valve installed in your home, especially if your home is located in an area with a high risk of water backup.
 Wondering how to tell if you have a backwater valve installed?
 Often, the easiest way to tell is to check your home inspection report.
 This could have an effect on the rate charged for your home insurance or even whether or not you’ll be able to obtain insurance.
-Some home insurance providers may require you to have one installed to be covered for any damage caused by or related to sewer backup.
+Some home insurance providers may require you to have one installed to be covered for any damage caused by or related to water backup.